aisng/google-drive-audio-player/README.md

 3. Rename the file to `credentials.json` and place it in `app/audio_player_api/`.

 ### Environment setup
 As of now there are two docker envirnoments: one for development (where React page runs on vite dev server with hot reload) and one for production (where React is bundled to static files and is served to Django via nginx).
-Both environments require .env files:
+Both environments require `.env` files:
-`.env.dev` for development and `.env.prod` together with `.env.prod.db` for production.
+- `.env.dev` for development
+- `.env.prod` together with `.env.prod.db` for production

+Notice that in the examples below the *psql* username is `ap_user` in development and `gdap_user` in production.

 1. For development the `.env.dev` should be placed in the root directory (together with `docker-compose.yml` file) and have the following variables:
 ```bash
 DEBUG=1